Elbareth/Apteka/README.md

 *see sorted list of warehouse<br/>
 *see page with list of warehouses<br/>
 *find warehouse by name<br/>
-To become Admin in Postman You need write address: localhost:8080/api/register and POST with JSON:<br/>
+<b>To become Admin in Postman You need write address: localhost:8080/api/register and POST with JSON:<br/>
 {
 	"login":"Some login",<br/>
     "name":"Some name", <br/>